helagro/Applied-IoT/README.md

 ![System Overview](res/img/IoT-diagram.jpg)

-As shown above, it consists of a Raspberry Pico W, a server running Python and a Tradfri gateway.
+As shown above, it consists of one-to-many Raspberry Pico W's, a server and a Tradfri gateway.
 The Pico W is used to control the Tradfri devices and to send data to the server.
 The server is used to manage the data and to communicate with the Tradfri gateway.
 This is designed to be a fun hobby project, which could also result in an actually useful end-product.
-I think it is suitable for beginners in the field, but be careful with the hardware. **I claim no responsibility for any damages made to anything, regardless of cause.**
+I think it is suitable for beginners in the field, but be careful with the hardware. **I claim no responsibility for any damages**

 **Time investment:**

-All the software is already written, so the time investment is mostly in setting up the hardware and the software.
 The hardware should not take long, as all it takes is to follow the wiring diagram.
 The time required to setup the software is depends a lot on experience and luck.
-With a solid amount of programing and installing experience and no issues, it wouldn't take more than 45 minutes with nothing pre-installed.
-If you are new to programing and installing, it could take up to 2 hours.
-If you run into issues, it could take even longer.
-In total I would estimate 1.5 - 3.5 hours to setup the entire project, depending on experience and luck.
+I estimate that it would take 1 to 3 hours to complete everything.

 ## Objective

 **Project selection decision:**

 I have some previous experience with developing software integrating with the IKEA Tradfri product line.
 Those projects were aimed to extend the existing functionallity of the smart home system and were highly tailored to suit my own needs.
 I learned that it was both fun and easy to work with the Tradfri system and as it fitted well with the requirements of the course, I decided to build a project that works as an extension to the Tradfri system.

 **Purpose:**

 This project aims to be a IoT project that other people can use or build upon.
 Being a popular product line, I can see others finding benefit in this project, both in learning and also for the practical use of the end product.

 **Data Usage:**